woodstone121/DeepCore/_posts/2017-04-25-Creating_Synthetic_Clouds.md

 Now we can see a range of images with different alpha levels.
 For augmentation, we'll want to avoid images that are so cloudy we can't make out the objects.
 For this reason, we'll set an upper bound of 0.65 on the alpha parameter.
 On the other hand, we don't want to waste our time creating augmented images that don't even look cloudy, so let's set a minimum alpha value of 0.2.

 Now let's create an add_clouds function that we can use to augment images in the future.
-To speed things up a little, we're dropping PIL and just using pure numpy.
+To speed things up a little, we're dropping PIL from the augmentation process and just using pure numpy to add clouds to the image (I'm still using PIL to load the image).
 This function assumes we're dealing with square images.
 If you want it to work with non-square images, you'll have to modify the script to resize the clouds to match the image size.

 Then let's add some clouds to [my favorite map projection](https://xkcd.com/977/).